retro playbook

 In practice:

-/retrointerview seriously even when the plan went well — the durable lessons often come from successful sprints, not just painful ones. - If a friction point is hard to name, describe the symptom rather than skip the question.
+• Take the interview seriously even when the plan went well — the durable lessons often come from successful sprints, not just painful ones.

 Reviewing the retro file